Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

 leaving a bird out in the sun from noon to 3 PM.

-to perch will severely burn their feet.
+burn their feet severely.
 Turn floor lamps off when your bird is

 Matchsticks:

-Unless you have special child safety matches, matches are poisonous for birds.
+Unless using child safety matches, matches are poisonous.

 Pens, Crayons, Markers: